jamis/jamis.github.io/_posts/2014-05-27-demons-in-the-details.md

 Nigel rolled his eyes, but turned back around and reentered the maze.
 The two men followed him.

 Though the red glow had disappeared, Nigel seemed to be quite confident in the route to take, turning without hesitation at some intersections and proceeding boldly past others.
-So it was that they soon reached the exit and found Curmudgeon Castle looming (or perhaps *trying* to loom--it wasn't very large, or particularly imposing) just beyond.
+So it was that they soon reached the exit and found Curmudgeon Castle looming (or perhaps *trying* to loom---it wasn't very large, or particularly imposing) just beyond.

 Nigel sniffed.
 "There you are, good sirs.
 If there's anything else you need, please call someone else."
 Before they could reply, he disappeared in a puff of brimstone-scented smoke.